Kotlin/dokka/docs/topics/dokka-migration.md

 [//]: # (title: Migrate to Dokka Gradle plugin v2)

-> The Dokka Gradle plugin v2 is an [Experimental](https://kotlinlang.org/docs/components-stability.html#stability-levels-explained) feature.
-> It may be changed at any time.
-We appreciate your feedback on [GitHub](https://github.com/Kotlin/dokka/issues).
->
-{style="warning"}

 The Dokka Gradle plugin (DGP) is a tool for generating comprehensive API documentation for Kotlin projects built with Gradle.

 DGP seamlessly processes both Kotlin's KDoc comments and Java's Javadoc comments to extract information and create